skx/marionette/README.md

 ## Conditionals

+We can write simple rules, as we've seen, which also handle dependency resolution:

+* Either saying that a rule needs some other rule(s) executed before it can run.
+* Or by saying that once a particular rule has resulted in a change that some other rule(s) must be triggered.

-We have some simple support for conditional-execution of rules, via the magic keys `if` and `unless`.
-These currently allow rules to be conditional on the existence of files.
+In addition to the core rules we also allow conditional-execution of rules, via the magical keys `if` and `unless`.

+The following example runs a command, using `apt-get`, only if a specific file exists upon the filesystem:

 ```
 shell { name    => "Upgrade",
         command => "apt-get dist-upgrade --yes --force-yes",
-        if      => "exists /usr/bin/apt-get" }
+        if      => exists(/usr/bin/apt-get) }
 ```

-For the reverse `unless` works:
+For the reverse, running a rule unless something is true, we can use the `unless` key:

 ```
 file { name   => "Create file",
        target => "/tmp/foo",
-       unless => "exists /etc/no.foo" }
+       unless => equal( "x86_64", `/usr/bin/arch` ) }
 ```

+Here we see that we've used two functions:

+* `exist( /some/file )`
+* `equal( foo, bar )`

+These are our two basic conditional functions, although more can be added if they appear to be necessary.